microsoft/Mastering-GitHub-Copilot-for-Paired-Programming/05-Using-GitHub-Copilot-with-Python/README.md

 <header>

-# Using GitHub Copilot with Python
+# Using GitHub Copilot with Python -xw

 GitHub Copilot is the world's first at-scale AI developer tool that significantly accelerates code writing by providing autocomplete-style suggestions as you work.
 In this module, we will focus on using the power of GitHub Copilot to enhance your Python coding efficiency.